ErikaKvalem/Documentation-2018-MkDocs/docs/tutorial.md

 **5**.
 Defines the stimulus.

-In this case as a self defined stimulus.
-When the variable time takes values between two limiting values (2 and 11 in this case) the stimulus has a specific amplitude and value (in this case v_amp=125 abd value=0.05 * v_amp) otherwise value= 0.
+In this case as a self-defined stimulus.
+When the variable time takes values between two limiting values (2 and 11 in this case) the stimulus has a specific amplitude and value (in this case v_amp=125 and value=0.05 * v_amp) otherwise value= 0.
 ```
 class Stimulus(Expression):
     "Some self-defined stimulus."